jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 }
 ```

 If you don't add this exception, the player won't be able to disable the HUD, it'll still be drawn even if they keep pressing +.
-There's no good     reason to block this feature, so I don't recommend that.
+There's no good reason to block this feature, so I don't recommend doing that.

 * `HUD_StatusBar` — the player is using the minimal version of the HUD, aka the statusbar.
 In classic Doom this was the only existing HUD.
 In GZDoom statusbar is explicitly defined to only occupy the bottom part of the screen, 32 pixels tall (so, it's 200x32 by default).
 However, this state doesn't enforce any limitations by itself; it's up to you to decide what to do with it.
 You can draw a proper, classic-style statusbar, separate from the fullscreen HUD.
 You can also draw the same things for fullscreen and statusbar states, essentially merging them into one HUD.
 You can also just make two separate HUDs, or make them similar but make the "statusbar" one into a minimal version.